 ~ Betsy Schwartz ~

-postpartum doula trainer and Lactation Counselor
+postpartum doula trainer, mentor and Lactation Counselor

 Becoming a postpartum doula, a postpartum doula trainer and a lactation counselor was far from my mind as a little girl.
 I loved climbing tees and playing in the swamp; running barefoot through the dandelion filled grass.
 My dream was to be the first woman President.
 I didn’t know then about the way politics worked.
 Babysitting, dolls, and anything girlie was not my thing.
 I was the first girl to wear pants to school when the rules changed.
 Of course, I have never been afraid of changing or bending the rules.